Add Extra Decor with a Farmhouse Shelf

 The corbels were 7 inches deep so I bought a 1 by 8″ board.
 Once home I cut the board to 53 inches to allow for overhang past the window.
 (I used the chop saw alone for the first time.)

-Luckily we already had a rod that would fit in the garage, I spray painted it white.
+Luckily we already had a rod that would fit.
+I spray painted it white.
 (We store all kinds of goodies in the garage rafters.)

 I sanded the corbels and wood very well and then applied two layers of white stain.